Armin-FalDiS/discord-onliner/README.md

 - `token` - Your Discord user token (required)
 - `status` - Status: "online", "idle", "dnd", or "invisible" (default: "dnd")
 - `custom_status` - Custom status message (optional, leave empty string for none)
+- `start_hour` - Hour when account should go online (0-23, integer, required)
+- `end_hour` - Hour when account should go offline (0-23, integer, required, must be greater than start_hour)

+**Note:** Accounts will only be online during the specified hour range.
+The account will automatically disconnect when outside the allowed hours and reconnect when the start hour is reached.

 **Example config.json file:**
 ```json